bos-hieu/shortlink/README.md

    - Step 7: The service then check the user's country and language and redirect the user to appropriate destination URL.
    - Step 8: If the service cannot find appropriate destination URL, it will redirect the user to a not found page.

-   -> The service also caches the shortlink and destination URL in Redis to improve the performance of the service.
+   -> <i>The service also caches the shortlink and destination URL in Redis to improve the performance of the service.</i>

-   -> The response is then cached by the CDN service to reduce the latency of the service.
+   -> <i>The response is then cached by the CDN service to reduce the latency of the service.</i>

    ![shortlink high-level architect](assets/images/shortlink.png)